Table of contents

 Back in the early 1980s, when IPv4 was just emerging, IPs were free and handed over to anyone that requested them.
 This is how, at the time, big organizations – like Microsoft, Hewlett-Packard and Xerox – received large blocks of IPv4.
 Pretty quickly, poorly managed allocation of the valuable resource became evident, and in 2011, companies were forced to start selling and buying IPs.

 Ultimately, although it is commonly accepted that IPv4 has been exhausted, there are still plenty of unused assets that can be reassigned.
 Unfortunately, due to increasing scarcity, buying IPs is becoming more expensive by the year – a major burden for companies worldwide.
 Fortunately, IP leasing has emerged as a solution for both IP holders and companies that simply cannot or do not want to spend millions of dollars on limited internet numbers.
+On the IPXO Platform, average lease rates in 2024-2025 range from $0.40 to $0.50 per IP per month, according to our latest research.

 Buy IPv4 vs. Lease IPv4 Costs